metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 ### Windows

-1. Connect into your instance.
+1. Log on to your instance.
 2. **Download** the following file: https://s3.amazonaws.com/amazoncloudwatch-agent/windows/amd64/latest/amazon-cloudwatch-agent.msi.
-3. In Command Prompt, navigate to the directory containing the downloaded file and enter the following to **install** the agent:
+3. Open Command Prompt, navigate to the directory containing the downloaded file, and enter the following to **install** the agent:
 `msiexec /i amazon-cloudwatch-agent.msi`
-4. Open text editor (for example, Notepad++) and create a new file.
-Copy-paste the [Windows Agent Config File][3] contents.
+4. Open a text editor, create a new file, and place the [Windows Agent Config File][3] contents in it.
-5. Save the file as `amazon-cloudwatch-agent.json` here: `C:\ProgramData\Amazon\AmazonCloudWatchAgent`.
+5. Save the file with the name `amazon-cloudwatch-agent.json` here: `C:\ProgramData\Amazon\AmazonCloudWatchAgent`.
 6. [Create an IAM role and attach it to the instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent-commandline.html).
-7. Open Windows Power Shell.
-Run the following command to fetch the config and start the agent:
+7. Open Windows PowerShell and run the following command to fetch the config and start the agent:
 ```
   & "C:\Program Files\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent-ctl.ps1" -a fetch-config -m ec2 -c file:"C:\ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json" -s
 ```